pgpgeek/MinimalistKeyLogger/README.md

 > MinimalistKeylogger.exe

-You can run in debug mode with any parameter (a log file will be generated with all keyboard input).
+You can run in debug mode with -d or --debug (a log file will be generated with all keyboard input).
 Ex :

 > MinimalistKeylogger.exe --debug